FLORENCE YOUNG THOMAS

-Born in Ashe County in 1909, Florence Thomas grew up in a world difficult to visualize today.
-With no electricity, few roads and no means of travel except walking or horses.
-Small communities, each with its own church, country store, and school, were essential.
-In 1933 there were 80 schools in the county, over half of which had only one teacher.
-Today there are five.
-Florence’s parents made their living from the land, but they valued education for their eight children above all, moving from Horse Creek to Creston and finally to Grassy Creek, always in search of better schools.
-Florence had her first exposure to painting in high school.
-She and a classmate made copies of paintings on scraps of canvas which they sold for two dollars apiece.
-She had found her passion and pursued it for the rest of her life, though the road was never easy.
+Born in Ashe County in 1909, Florence Thomas grew up in a world vastly different from today.
+With no electricity, limited roads, and transportation options limited to walking or horses, life was challenging to imagine.
+Small communities with their own church, country store, and school were vital.
+In 1933, the county had 80 schools, with more than half having only one teacher.
+Today, there are only five schools remaining.
+Florence’s parents, who earned a living from the land, prioritized education for their eight children.
+They moved from Horse Creek to Creston and eventually settled in Grassy Creek, always seeking better schools.
+It was in high school that Florence first discovered her passion for painting.
+She and a classmate created copies of paintings on scraps of canvas, selling them for two dollars each.
+Despite the obstacles she faced, Florence pursued her passion throughout her life.

-In 1930 after a year of teacher training in Crossnore, NC, a scholarship opened the way for her to study art at the School of Design for Women in Philadelphia, a dream come true.
-Sadly,18 months later a sudden illness forced her to return home, ending her formal studies.
-Later that year she married Paul Thomas and settled into life as a farm wife and mother.
+In 1928, Florence received a scholarship after completing a year of teacher training in Crossnore, NC.
+This opportunity allowed her to fulfill her dream of studying art at the Morris School of Design for Women in Philadelphia.
+However, her formal studies came to an abrupt end after 18 months due to a sudden illness, forcing her to return home.
+Later that year, she married Paul Thomas and embraced life as a farm wife and mother.

-She grasped every opportunity to continue her studies, traveling to workshops and classes from Florida to Maine.
-Her studies with Carolyn Wyeth, proved to be especially valuable and helpful, a time she always recalled with great affection.
-For twenty years she held painting classes in her basement, sharing with others her knowledge, touching the lives of countless people.
-Grandmothers who had dreamed of painting all their lives came and painted and found joy.
-After retirement in 1976 Florence was instrumental in forming the Blue Ridge Art Clan as a way to bring in teachers and speakers.
-It continues today, an ongoing testament to her influence and dedication.
+Despite the setback, Florence seized every opportunity to continue her art education, attending workshops and classes across various locations from Florida to Maine.
+Her time studying with Carolyn Wyeth was particularly valuable and cherished.
+For twenty years, she conducted painting classes in her basement, sharing her knowledge and touching the lives of numerous individuals.
+Grandmothers who had long dreamed of painting finally found joy in their art.
+Upon retiring in 1976, Florence played a crucial role in establishing the Blue Ridge Art Clan, a platform that continues to bring in teachers and speakers, serving as a testament to her influence and dedication.